 Compare award letters

-After you’ve sent out your applications and if you receive multiple acceptance letters, you may be tempted to accept your first-choice college but before you do that, it is advisable to compare the award letters from all the colleges.
+After you’ve sent out your applications and if you receive multiple acceptance letters, you may be tempted to accept your first-choice college but before you do that, it is advisable to compare the offer letters from all the colleges.

 Compromises and sacrifices are expected